 Credit risk is the risk of financial loss associated with a counterparty's inability or unwillingness to fulfill its payment obligations.
-The Bank's credit risk is mainly associated with its mortgage lending activity, in the form of the risk of default on the part of the borrower.
-During Q1 and Q2 2020, this risk increased due to COVID-19.
-The Bank's assessment of and reaction to this is discussed in more detail below, under Expected Credit Losses.
+The Bank's credit risk is mainly associated with its mortgage lending activity and underlying risk of default on the part of the borrower.
+The Bank's exposure to credit risk varies across its suite of portfolios.